sabinahung/pet-ownership-taiwan/README.md

 The data collection for the open data was simple.
 They've complied the data so it is retrievable with an API and also available in csv.

+The data collection of the interactive map was what took me the longest working on this project.
+I was accessing the data with Playwright and tried retrieving the table with `pd.read_html` and BeautifulSoup, but the table contains .many `</br>` and whitespaces which makes scraping difficult.
+At one point I was able to get the table into pandas dataframe, but it didn't come out in the format I prefered.
+All columns was squeezed into one cell.
+So I resorted to the most *straightforward* method -- copy and pasting to excel :)

+I am glad
 ## Data analysis process